Energy Conservation Toolkit

 Utility cost is a major portion of our operations budget.
 By practicing simple steps stated below on energy conservation we can eliminate waste, save our natural resources, and help the environment, communities and City Schools.
 By building energy awareness among students, we can engage them in conserving energy at school and at home.For more information, contact:Rajeshri Bachubhay, Energy SpecialistJoanna Pi-Sunyer, Green Schools Coordinator

-The 2017 PowerDown energy reduction competition is under way!Checklists and things you can do
+The 2018 PowerDown energy reduction competition is getting under way!Checklists and things you can do

 Use these checklists with students and staff to review things each group can do to save energy.

 - Make double-sided printing the default for your computer and printer.

 - Turn off classroom, office, auditorium, and gym lights when not in use 10+ minutes.

 - Log off computers, turn off monitors, and turn off and unplug electronic equipment (e.g., white boards) when not in use..

 - Avoid personal appliances (heaters, microwaves, etc) which consume energy even when they are off.